nafiesl/SimpleCrudGenerator/readme.md

 CRUD files generated successfully!
 ```

-Create mysql database, set your database credential on `.env` file.
+Make sure we have set our database credential on `.env` file.
 Then :

 ```bash
 $ php artisan migrate
 $ php artisan serve
 ```

+Then visit our application url: `http://localhost:8000/vehicles`.

 ## Config file